AlexanderBurkhart/Alejandro/README.md

 ## Capabilites

-* [Localization using Extended Kalman Filter (EKF)](https://github.com/AlexanderBurkhart/Alejandro/tree/master/src/racecar/alejandro_localization): combined sensor measurements into an EKF to accurately find the position of the robot in any place.
+* [Localization using Extended Kalman Filter (EKF)](https://github.com/AlexanderBurkhart/Alejandro/tree/master/src/racecar/alejandro_localization): combined sensor measurements into an EKF to accurately find the position of the robot at any place.

 ![](images/EKF.jpg)